Q.1. “The Treaty of Versailles was humiliating on the Germans.” Give three examples in support of your answer. [CBSE 2017]

 (d) Communists, who were the enemies of Hitler were sent to the concentration camps.

 (e) On 3 March, Enabling Act was passed.
-It established dictatorship in Germany.
+It established a dictatorship in Germany.
 Hitler could rule without the consent of the parliament.
 All political parties and trade unions were banned except the Nazi Party.
-The state had full control over media, army and judiciary.
+The state had full control over the media, army, and judiciary.